Planetary Resources: Plans

 Planetary Resources aimed to develop a robotic asteroid mining industry.
 To achieve this, the company was operating on the basis of a long-term strategic plan.

 Unveiling the Planetary Resources 3D-Printed Satellite in February 2014 (Arkyd-300 satellite bus configuration).
 The torus holds the propellant and provides the structure for the satellite.
 From left: Peter Diamandis, Chris Lewicki, and Steve Jurvetson.

 The first stage would have been a survey and analysis, using purpose-built satellites in Earth orbit, to locate the best potential targets among near-Earth asteroids.
 Several small space telescopes, with various sensing capabilities, were to be launched for this purpose.
 The company website asserted that their space telescopes would be made available for hire, for private uses.
 The company also intended to produce satellites for sale.
 They introduced their first model of space telescope, the Arkyd-100 (that is, as a planned spacecraft; only prototypes of the satellite were ever built, and only two preliminary prototype testing satellites were ever launched).

 Later stages of the strategic plan envisioned sending survey probes to selected asteroids in order to map, including deep-scanning, and to conduct sample-and-analysis and/or sample-and-return missions.
 The company had stated that it could take a decade to finish identifying the best candidates for commercial mining.

 Ultimately, their intent was to establish fully automated/robotic asteroid-based mining and processing operations, and the capability to transport the resulting products wherever desired.
 In addition to the extraction of industrial and precious metals for space-based and terrestrial use, the project envisioned producing water for an orbital propellant depot.

+Spacecraft models

+An overview of the first three models of the Arkyd-series satellites were initially released in September 2012.